thllwg/efficient-dsdv/README.md

 ./waf --run "test-runner --suite=eff-dsdv"
 ```

-This command will run the test contained under eff-dsdv/test.
+This command will run the test contained in `eff-dsdv/test`.

 ## Running Eff-DSDV simulations ##

-The file manet-routing-compare.cc contains a simulation manager allowing to run configuration-based simulation scenarios.
+The file `manet-routing-compare.cc` contains a simulation manager allowing to run configuration-based simulation scenarios.
-Copy manet-routing-compare.cc into the project root's scratch/ folder and run the following command from terminal:
+Copy `manet-routing-compare.cc` into the project root's `scratch/` folder and run the following command from terminal:

 ```bash
 ./waf --run="scratch/manet-routing-compare"
 ```
-However, this will only the standard scenario.
-One can either provide a configuration file
+However, this will only execute the standard scenario.
+Alternatively, one can provide a configuration file

 ```bash
 ./waf --run="scratch/manet-routing-compare --configFile=someConfig.csv"